laguagu/deepseek_web_scraper/README.md

 )
 ```

-Results are saved automatically in the `results` directory.
+main.py results are saved automatically in the `results` directory.

 ## Requirements